 - Haines (K-8)

 - Armour (K-8)

 Plans are in the works to develop a new high school in South Loop by converting South Loop Elementary.
 The Board of Education has approved the changes, but there have been citizen opposition.
 Be on the lookout for more information.

 To learn more about both public and private schools in the area, check out the neighborhood page, South Loop Living.

 South Loop Amenities

 Everybody’s got priorities.
-Yours might be highway or CTA access, permit or free parking, dog friendliness or proximity to the lakefront trail, parks and greenspace.
+Yours might be a highway or CTA access, permit or free parking, dog friendliness or proximity to the lakefront trail, parks, and greenspace.
 Each neighborhood HotSpot Rentals serves is ranked by either zero, one, two or three stars to give you a feel for how closely that neighborhood meets the described need.
 The following amenities follow this rating system on the HotSpot Rentals neighborhood web page.

 Options for South Loop parking include free parking, on-site parking, permit parking and permanent off-site parking.
 Most people prefer reliable on-site parking, which is offered by most condos and apartments for around $250/month.
 For those who prefer permanent off-site parking, SpotHero and Parking Spotter are great resources.

 To get an idea of your options, you can use these and other available sites:

 Be aware that if you park near Soldier Field when event parking restrictions are in place, you may receive a parking ticket.
 For more information concerning events at Soldier Field, please go to their website.